PX4/PX4-user_guide/en/dev_setup/dev_env_windows_wsl.md

 ### Windows 10 GUI Support

 Windows 10 builds do not yet support GUIs for WSL2 apps, so windowed, graphics features will not work.
 This includes Gazebo and jMAVSim rendered visualization, QGC for Linux running in WSL, `git` gui, etc.

 Development is possible as you can still:
-- Build PX4 in WSL2 and flash it to boards using `QGC for Windows`.
+- Build PX4 in WSL2 and flash it to boards using QGC from **Windows**.
-- Run simulations in [headless mode](../simulation/gazebo.md#headless-mode) (by prefixing the `make` command with `HEADLESS=1`), and connect using `QGC for Windows`.
+- Run simulations in [headless mode](../simulation/gazebo.md#headless-mode) (by prefixing the `make` command with `HEADLESS=1`).
+  Connect using QGC on Windows or in WSL.

 :::note
 WSL2 GUI support is provided by the [Windows Subsystem for Linux GUI (WSLg)](https://github.com/microsoft/wslg).